ruslanmv/mcp-gateway-workshop/book/manuscript.md

 ## Why this appendix exists

-Day‑2 of the masterclass ends with a governed path from agent to tool through the MCP Gateway.
+Day‑2 of the masterclass ends with a governed path from agent to tool through the MCP Context Forge.
 Many teams then ask, “How do we make this work on our document pile — PDFs, Office files, scanned images — without drowning in extraction noise?”
 This appendix answers that question.
 You will parse messy documents with **Docling**, embed them with **IBM watsonx.ai**, index them in **ChromaDB**, and expose three simple MCP tools behind the **Gateway**.
 A tiny chat client and an optional CrewAI agent will talk only to the Gateway, keeping security, RBAC, and observability in one place.

 By the end, you will have a production‑minded pattern you can extend: Docling for high‑quality parsing, watsonx.ai for enterprise LLMs and embeddings, a vector store you control, and the Gateway as your control plane.